Connection Pooling with Serverless Functions

 Learn best practices for connecting to relational databases with Serverless Functions.

-Last updated on February 4, 2025
+Last updated on March 14, 2025

 Functions

 This guide shows best practices for connecting to relational databases with Vercel Functions.
+We recommend exploring Postgres database options in the Vercel Marketplace.

 Consider a traditional Node.js server connecting to a SQL database.
 When a request is made to your application, the server opens a connection to the database to execute a SQL query.
 After completion, the data is returned and the connection is closed.